Ambassador Maura A. Harty

 Dr. Katherine A.W.
 McGrady

-McGrady began her career with CNA as an analyst in 1988.
+Dr. McGrady began her career with CNA as an analyst in 1988.
 As the field representative to the Commander of Marine Forces Central Command and Commander, I Marine Expeditionary Force, she served in the Persian Gulf during the first Iraq war (Desert Shield and Desert Storm).
-McGrady received the Department of Navy’s Superior Public Service Award for her contributions during Desert Shield/Desert Storm.
+Dr. McGrady received the Department of Navy’s Superior Public Service Award for her contributions during Desert Shield/Desert Storm.
 She also deployed as part of the Unified Task Force to Mogadishu, Somalia.

 Vice Admiral Adam M. Robinson, USN (Ret.)

-A 1977 graduate of the Indiana University School of Medicine, Indianapolis, Robinson served in numerous challenging medical assignments at sea to include tours aboard USS Midway (CV 41), USS John F. Kennedy (CV 67), and USS Coral Sea (CV 43).
+A 1976 graduate of the Indiana University School of Medicine, Indianapolis.
+Robinson served in numerous challenging medical assignments at sea to include tours aboard USS Midway (CV 41), USS John F. Kennedy (CV 67), USS Coral Sea (CV 43).
 Robinson served as the Principal Director, Clinical and Program Policy in the Office of the Assistant Secretary of Defense for Health Affairs in September 2000, where he also served as the acting Deputy Assistant Secretary of Defense for Health Affairs, Clinical and Program Policy.
 He served in many leadership positions at overseas naval medical facilities from Puerto Rico to Japan and held senior leadership positions in the largest military medical centers in the United States including serving as Commander of the National Naval Medical Center in Bethesda.
-A leader with vast experience in humanitarian missions, he commanded a detachment of the fleet hospital in Haiti during Joint Task Force Haiti (Operation New Horizon/Uphold Democracy) and led the Navy’s medical response to Haiti during Operation Unified Response in 2010.
+A leader with vast experience in humanitarian missions, he served as he commanded a detachment of the fleet hospital in Haiti during Joint Task Force Haiti (Operation New Horizon/Uphold Democracy) and led the Navy’s medical response to Haiti during Operation Unified Response in 2010.

 The author of numerous presentations and publications, Robinson holds fellowships in the American College of Surgeons and the American Society of Colon and Rectal Surgery.
 He is a member of the Le Societe Internationale de Chirurgie, the Society of Black Academic Surgeons, and the National Business School Scholastic Society, Beta Gamma Sigma, and holds certification as a certified physician executive from the American College of Physician Executives.